Skip to content

 What will happen to my personal data?

-- NatWest will become the data controller for this personal data and will be responsible for using, storing and keeping this personal data safe in compliance with applicable laws.
+NatWest became the data controller for your personal data from 1 May 2025, and is responsible for keeping your personal data safe in compliance with applicable laws.
 For more information about how NatWest will use your personal data, view their Privacy Notice at natwest.com/privacy-policy.html

 If you don’t want your personal data to transfer to NatWest, you can close your account(s) and (as appropriate) pay back any outstanding balance or withdraw funds.
 If you close your loan account you may be charged an early settlement fee, in line with your terms and conditions.
 You can find out more information about this, and any refunds you may be entitled to on page 9 of the Customer Booklet.